Takuyo-Daini

 Takuyo-Daini is a seamount in the Pacific Ocean.

 Takuyo-Daini is part of the so-called "Seiko" cluster or the "Geisha Guyots" in the Japanese Seamounts; it lies just west of Takuyo-Daisan seamount with which it forms a pair.
 Takuyo-Daini rises from a depth of 5195 m to a minimum depth of 1420 m and has a regular round shape with a small volume of 2237 km3.
 Both seamounts are guyots and together with two other guyots known as Winterer and Isakov have been interpreted as being part of a hotspot track.

 The Western Pacific Ocean contains a large number of seamounts which often from clusters or groups.
 Many of them have flat tops 1–2 km below sea level.
 A number of these formed during a large-scale volcanic episode in the Albian-Aptian era of the Cretaceous; this includes Takuyo-Daini, where radiometric dating has yielded ages of 118.6 million years ago.
 At the time of its formation this seamount was located in the central Pacific Ocean.
-Fossils of rudist bivalves have been found on Takuyo-Daini; the seamount once featured rudist reefs that ceased growing during the Albian.
+Fossils of rudist bivalves have been found on Takuyo-Daini; the seamount once featured rudist reefs that ceased growing during the Albian and define a Auroradiolites biconvexus–Magallanesia rutogensis faunal assemblage.
 The rudist genera Magallanesia was discovered on Takuyo-Daini and on Cebu in the Philippines.
+Extant animal species at Takuyo-Daini include Halicmetus fish.